rushmaparajuli39/Methods-Tools-Group5/README.md

 * An e-commerce store that can be run from the command line.

-* Once the system is up and running, users must be able to log in or make an account.
+* Once the system is up and running, users will be able to log in or make an account.

 * Users can not continue unless they log in,  and that they have the option to terminate if they don't want to log in.